-Micaëla is discovered in hiding.
+Micaëla emerges from hiding.
 She begs Don José to return to his mother, who is calling for him.
 Carmen urges him to go.
 He is suspicious of her motives for encouraging him, but when Micaëla reveals that his mother is dying and wants to forgive him, he agrees to return with her.
 Escamillo is heard in the distance.

 Outside a bullring

 A crowd has gathered to watch the procession before the bullfight.
 Escamillo is accompanied by Carmen.
 Her friends Frasquita and Mercédès warn her that Don José is in the crowd.
 She decides to wait and talk to him, but when they meet he pleads with her to go away with him.
 She will not, as she no longer loves him.
 As the crowd is heard cheering Escamillo’s success at killing the bull, Carmen declares she now loves the torero and returns Don José’s ring.
 He kills her.

 Coming to Carmen as a theatre director, the thing I find most exciting about the opera (apart from the great story and fabulous music) is the accuracy and savagery of its psychology.
 Why do Carmen and Don José each choose the one person they know is going to prove fatal to them?
 And why do they remain locked in a relationship that can be resolved only by their violent deaths?